ayepRahman/react-redux-saga-boilerplate/README.md

 - generator - routes
 - README.md features quick start and faqs
 - hot reload for extract and auto transalte text
-- update instruction on using `yarn extract-messages` script